bcourter/bcourter.github.io/_posts/2024-04-12-differential-engineering.md

 ## Transforming our shape

-Let's take a look at the effect of rotation on our shape.
+Let's take a look at the derivative of rotating a shape, noting that a translation leaves the derivative unchanged.
 As our rectangle rotates about its center, we can measure how much each increment adds material to or removes material from each face.
 Another way to think about this rotational derivative is how much each surface element would be facing wind or in the lee of the wind while it turns.
-In regions where the material is being added, the derivative is negative, like with the rectangle's size.
+In regions where the material is being added, the derivative is negative, the same sign conventions as when resizing the rectangle.

-To get a feel, let's illustrate the rotational derivative on explicit geometry.
+Let's start by illustrating the rotational derivative on explicit geometry.
 Using differentiable boundary models, it's possible to compute such derivatives directly on the surface.
 For example, here is the rotational derivative through the center of the box visualized on the faces using [Engineering Sketch Pad](https://acdl.mit.edu/ESP/ESP_flyer.pdf).

 ![Derivative on the surface of a rotating box](/assets\blog\Differentiable\EngineeringSketchPad-RotatingBox.png){: style="width: 70%; height: 70%; display: block; margin-left: auto; margin-right: auto"}